formancehq/docs/docs/operator/09-Configuration reference/02-Custom Resource Definitions.md

 Be careful, no backup are performed!

-Database resource honors `aws.service-account` setting, so, you can create databases on a AWS server if you need.
+Database resource honors `aws.service-account` setting, so, you can create databases on an AWS server if you need.
 See [AWS accounts](#aws-account)